Porcelain or Natural Stone? Which is best? It’s a question that we get asked a lot!

 Porcelain paving features a consistent, printed surface that beautifully emulates the appearance of natural stone.

-Our porcelain paving slabs are designed to mimic the traditional look of natural stone paving and our Rustic Porcelain offers eye-catching variations designed specifically to resemble natural slate with attractive variations in colour and design which are sure to catch the eye.
+Our porcelain paving slabs are designed to mimic the traditional look of natural stone paving and offer eye-catching variations designed specifically to resemble natural stone which is sure to catch the eye.

 Other options range from the dark and striking tones within our Black and Nero Porcelain which will make a statement in any design and one of our most popular options is the Silver Grey Porcelain which offers some lighter and more neutral tones which will provide the perfect backdrop to any modern or traditional patio and is often used as a modern alternative to Granite.
 If you’re looking for something a little brighter still, the light and elegant tones within the Ivory and White Porcelain will be sure to brighten up any dark areas to create an added sense of space to your design.